aurora-is-near/tee-solver/README.md

 # NEAR Intents TEE Solver Registry

-The NEAR Intents TEE Solver Registry is a system that enables secure and private execution of NEAR Intents solvers (user intentions) using Trusted Execution Environment (TEE) technology.
-This project consists of smart contracts for managing solver registration and a server component for launching and managing TEE solvers.
+The NEAR Intents TEE Solver Registry is a protocol that enables secure and private execution of NEAR Intents solvers (user intentions) using Trusted Execution Environment (TEE) technology.
+This project consists of smart contracts for managing solver registration and a server for launching and managing TEE solvers.

-The system also allow creating of liquidity pool for NEAR Intents, which will be extended to support adding and removing liquidities of in next iteration.
+This protocol allows liquidity pools creation for NEAR Intents, which will be extended to support adding and removing liquidity in next iteration.

 ## Overview